Stochastic dynamics for Group Field Theories: Melonics WT identities for and point vertices

-There are many options to interpret this equation.
-We know, from condition \eqref{conditionG} that the two last terms must vanish exactly.
-Hence, we have essentially two kinds of integrals.
-The two first ones contributions of the involve loop integrals $\int d\omega\, G_{k,\bar{\sigma} M}^2(\omega)$ and $\int d\omega \,G_{k,\bar{M} \sigma}^2(\omega)$.
-If we assume causality, these integrals have to vanish for the same reason as we discussed in Remark \ref{remarkcausal} (equation \eqref{eqcausal}).
-Moreover, terms like $\int d\omega\, \delta R_k^{(1)}(\omega)G_{k,\bar{\sigma} M}^2(\omega)$ vanish for the same reason as the left-hand side of equation \eqref{conditiontrue} vanishes.
-With this argument, the last integral, which reads: $\int d\omega\, \delta R_k^{(2)}(\omega)G_{k,\bar{\sigma} M}(\omega)G_{k,\bar{M} \sigma}(\omega)$ does not vanish, and the Ward identity imposes $\varpi_k^{(2)}=0$, meaning that $\Gamma_k^{(2+\bar{2},)}=0$.
+In the deep IR, as $k\to 0$, regulators vanishes formally, and this condition then enforces $\varpi_0^{(2)}=0$, meaning that $\Gamma_{k=0}^{(2+\bar{2},0)}=0$.
+Hence, as the classical action (initial condition), the full effective action has no quartic interactions without response field and this can be show furthermore recursively for higher order interactions.
+Finally, for $k\neq 0$, using the truncation for $\Gamma_k^{(2)}$ for terms involving regulator, it is easy to check that the property also holds.
 This is expected because of the discussion of section \ref{sectioncausal}, where causality was assumed as well, but the fact that this condition comes from a constraint imposed by an internal symmetry is a non-trivial result.
 The origin of this phenomenon can be traced from the arguments discussed in \cite{Lahoche_2020b}, where authors pointed out a parallel between renormalization group equations and Ward identities.
 Indeed, if the flow equations dictate how the interactions change with the scale, the Ward identities dictate how the interactions deviate from ultralocality (i.e. from exact unit invariance).
 Thus, if in section \ref{sectioncausal} we were able to demonstrate the absence of response field independent interaction terms by an argument from the renormalization group, Ward's identities show that a local theory whose initial conditions correspond to the model \eqref{classicaction0} cannot deviate from locality by response field independent contributions. \paragraph{Relation between $Z(k)$ and $\lambda(k)$.} In the same vein, but applying the operator $\partial^2/\partial M_{\bm q}({\omega}_1)\partial \bar{\sigma}_{\bm{\bar{q}}}({\bar{\omega}}_1)$ on the Ward identity \eqref{Ward1}, we obtain a relation between $\Gamma_{k,\sigma\bar{M} M \bar{M}}^{(4)}$ and $\Gamma_{k,\bar{\sigma} M}^{(2)}$.
 Using the same graphical representation as previously, we get (we introduce all the Kronecker and Dirac $\delta$ to be more clear):

 where we dropped out the non-melonic contributions and assumed them to be in the symmetric phase, using definition \eqref{decomp2points}.
 Because of the definition of $\Delta_k$, the second and fourth contributions simplify.
 We set $\bm q_\bot=\bm q_\bot^\prime$, $p^\prime=q_i$, $p=\bar{q}_i$, and $p=p^\prime+1$.
 In the deep UV regime, it is suitable to use a continuous approximation to compute finite differences.
 We introduce the nearly continuous variable $x:=p/\Lambda$, where $\Lambda$ denote some UV cut-off, such that, for any function $f(p^2)$ that can be expressed in terms of dimensionless quantities as $f(p^2)=\Lambda^r \tilde{f}(x^2)$, and ($x^\prime=x+1/\Lambda$):